igormiktor/DebugUtils/README.md

-A small number of preprocessor macros are provided to provide a way to conveniently capture `__FILE__` and `__LINE__` and produce a string concatenation of the arguments at the point of calling the debugging functions.  *If anyone knows a way to do this without using a macro function, please let me know!*  Note that none of these macros are conditional.
+A small number of preprocessor macros are provided to provide a way to conveniently capture `__FILE__` and `__LINE__` and produce a string concatenation of the arguments at the point of calling the debugging functions.  *If anyone knows a way to do this without using a preprocessor macro, please let me know!*  Note that none of these macros are conditional.
 A final macro simply hides a simple but rote object instantiation (it is a macro of convenience, not of necessity).

 ## Usage